 Convey Cultural Relevance

 You should also try to convey how your experiences and credentials are culturally relevant.
-If the employer is seeking candidates to teach or otherwise incorporate components of the English language in their organization, you should expound on your ability to do just that.
+If the employer seeks candidates to teach or implement components of the English language in their organization, you should expound on your ability to do just that.
 If the organization is looking for someone who can easily adapt, you should showcase your transferable skills.
 The ultimate goal is to show that you understand that you may have to adapt to meet the demands of living.

 I am very pleased to have the opportunity to apply to work for an organization that has won best global airline brand for the past three consecutive years.
 This is a major feet in the airline industry and I am sure that your employees are proud to work for such a innovative and forward-thinking air carrier.
 I would likewise be grateful and very humbled if I could utilize the skills that I have learned working as an flight attendant over the past five years to contribute to the continuous growth and development of your airline.

 In this example, the writer prioritizes the airline’s accomplishments and shows how the accolades can benefit prospective employees instead of the other way around.
 However, the writer also indicates her experience as a flight attendant without shining the spotlight on herself.
-Once she has established the proper rapport, she can continuously and humbly inject her knowledge, skills, and abilities in the cover letter.
+Once she has established the proper rapport, she can continuously and humbly inject her knowledge, skills, and abilities into the cover letter.